kvz/cronlock/README.md

 * * * * * CRONLOCK_HOST=redis.mydomain.com cronlock ls -al
 ```

-In this configuration, a central redis instance is used to track the locking for
+In this configuration, a central Redis instance is used to track the locking for
 `ls -al`.
 So now you can safely assume that throughout a cluster of 100 servers,
 just one instance of `ls -al` is ran every minute.
 No less, no more.

 ### Distributed using a config file

 To avoid messy crontabs, you can use a config file for shared config instead.
-Unless `CRONLOCK_CONFIG` is set, `cronlock` will look in `./cronlock.conf`, then
+Unless `CRONLOCK_CONFIG` is set, cronlock will look in `./cronlock.conf`, then
 in `/etc/cronlock.conf`.

 Example: